To lead their group well, Community Group Leaders are expected to…

 In this season, it has become more important than ever to care for our physical, mental, and emotional wellbeing.
 The Discipleship Team has put together a great resource to help you ask the question “How is my soul?”
 It also includes some great practices and rhythms to help move you towards better overall health.
 This resource is great for you to use and can also be used in your Community Group for care and check-ins with your group members.
 Click here and here to download the digital version of this card.

 Twice a year, we host live leader training to equip and support your leadership.
-Learn more and register here.
+Learn more about in-person and online options here.

 What are the expectations of a Community Group Leader?
 Learn more here.